 Domestic material consumption (DMC) declined by 41% between 1990 and 2002, which indicates a decrease in the environmental burden associated with material consumption in the Czech Republic.
 This decline was mainly attributed to the decrease of material-intensive industries (e.g. metallurgy), an increase in the share of services and the reduction of material intensity because of modernization.
 However, this trend has reversed because of the considerable economic growth in the recent past and domestic material production grew by 12% between 2002 and 2006.
 Between 1990 and 2006, there was additional growth in the share of imports in domestic material consumption, from 17% to 32%.
-Thus, the Czech Republic's material dependence on foreign trade caused by a lack of certain commodities in the market, sudden price increases, etc.
+Thus, the Czech Republic's material dependence on foreign countries has increased.
+This represents a risk in the event of accidental swings in foreign trade caused by a lack of certain commodities in the market, sudden price increases, etc.

-O Domestic material consumption in the Czech Republic, 1990-2006

-Source: Charles University Environment Center, Czech Statistical Office
+Obmestic material consumption in the Czech Republic, 1990-2006 Source: Charles University Environment Center, Czech Statistical Office